-3.1 Trends and the Current Situation of the Cambodian Banking Sector
+3. Trends and the Current Situation of the Cambodian Banking Sector

 We briefly describe the institutional background of the Cambodian banking sector, and recent changes in the structure of their assets and liabilities.
-The Cambodian financial sector is composed of three types of financial institutions: commercial banks (CBs), specialized banks (SBs), and microfinance institutions (MFIs).
-As of 2013, CBs had about 90 percent and MFIs had about 10 percent of total assets in banking sector, while SBs had less than 1 percent.
-In particular, MFIs can be divided into two entities: deposit-taking MFIs (MDIs) and non-deposit-taking MFIs (NMDIs).
-More than 90 percent of total assets of the microfinance sector are owned by MDIs.1)
+The Cambodian financial sector is composed of three financial institutions: commercial banks (CBs), specialized banks (SBs), and microfinance institutions.
+As of 2013, CBs had about 90 percent and MFIs had 10 percent of total assets in banking sector, while SBs had less than 1 percent.
+In particular, microfinance institutions can be divided into two entities: deposit-taking MFIs (MDIs) and non-deposit-taking MFIs (MFIs).
+More than 90 percent of total assets of the microfinance sector are owned by MDIs.3

 Figure 1 shows the recent trends in the structure of assets and liabilities for CBs and MDIs.
 Overall, MDIs have experienced significant changes in the composition of their liabilities from 2006 to 2013.
 The figures also suggest that the trends are different between CBs and MDIs.
 As is the case in other developing countries, deposits dominate the majority of funding sources for CBs, while borrowings are more important funding sources for MDIs.
-However, in recent years, deposits as percentages of total liabilities have been increasing in MDIs.
+However, in recent years, deposits as percentages of total liabilities have been increasing in MDIs, suggesting that MDIs have transformed to a sustainability-oriented entities, with more emphasis on commercial funding sources such as deposits.